ihemantroy/FakeNewsDetector/README.md

 ## Acknowledgments

-The FakeNews web app and machine learning models were developed by Hare Krishna.
+The FakeNews web app and machine learning models were developed by Hemant.